CMDRPhaedra/LazarusPod/README.md

 # LazarusPod

-# Blender files with ideas for the Lazarus Pod from movie Interstellar
+Blender files with ideas for the Lazarus Pod from movie Interstellar

+Free for anyone to use / edit / publish.